Deeep095/devops-intern-final/docs/verification.md

 # Verification record

-This document records checks that can be reproduced locally or in GitHub Actions.
-It deliberately does not claim that Nomad or Loki was verified until their commands are run and their output is appended below.

 ## Automated in GitHub Actions

 The CI workflow performs these checks on every pull request and every push: